vippsas/vipps-partner-api/vipps-partner-api.md

 **Please note:** Some partners may need an internal Vipps update of their API product package to get access.
 Contact your partner manager if you get errors indicating this.
-Please double check your partner keys first, though.
+Please double-check your partner keys first, though.

 ## Get information about a merchant based on organization number